top of page

 If you travel abroad, it is crucial to know the Suhoor timing and the Iftar timing of the country you visit.

-You can look it up on Google or download a Muslim-friendly, location-specific app.
+You can look it up on Google or download a Muslim-friendly App, a location-specific app.
 So the moment you land in any other country, the app will automatically update the suhoor, iftar and prayer timings.

 1. Packing emergency food